PayPrecisePremium UK Salary Tools

 The percentage can move meaningfully.
 A pension contribution or Gift Aid donation can reduce ANI and lower the repayment percentage if you are close to the edge of the band.

-Why it matters: the taper responds to ANI, not just salary.
+Remember: the taper responds to ANI, not just salary.

 What to do next if you are close to the line